 How to learn to sing on pitch

-As mentioned in my post ‘Do I need talent to sing’ I finally found the time to write about learning to sing on pitch.
+As mentioned in my post ‘Do I need talent to sing’ I finally found the time to write about how to learn to sing on pitch.

 Some people believe that singing on pitch is something you cannot learn, you can either do it or you can’t.
 This is, however, incorrect.
 In fact, anyone (unless you are tone deaf) can learn to sing on pitch.
-It is just like any other skill, if you have the right teacher you can learn it and it actually doesn’t take that long.
-Below, I will explain how to learnt to sing on pitch in 5 steps.
+It is just like any other skill, if you have the right teacher you can learn it.
+Actually it doesn’t take that long.
+Below, I will explain how to learn to sing on pitch in 5 easy steps.

-If you now keep your finger on your larynx and siren up and down your range on ng as in ‘sing’ (just like a siren), you will feel your larynx move up and down with pitch.
+Now keep your finger on your larynx and siren up and down your range on ng as in ‘sing’ (just like a siren).
+You will feel your larynx move up and down with pitch.

 Experiencing their larynx, is a first and very important step for students in understanding voice production and pitch control.